-He graduated from the University of Leeds in 1992 and remained there to do a PhD in Biomaterials, graduating in 1995.
+He graduated from the University of Leeds in 1992 and remained there completing a PhD in Biomaterials in 1995.
 He then worked as a post doctoral research fellow at the Universities of York and Exeter.
-He was appointed Lecturer in Mechanical Engineering in January 2000, Senior Lecturer in 2006, and Associate Professor in Functional Materials in 2008.
+He was appointed Lecturer in Mechanical Engineering in January 2000.

 He is interested in model cost reduction (e.g. surrogates, emulators, and model order reduction), multiphysics problems, novel simulation methods incl meshless, contact problems and vibration damping.